 In September of 2006, while pregnant with my first child, I got a phone call from the agency that my biological little brother and I were adopted from.
-The handler told me he has a letter in his hands for me from MY BIRTH MOTHER and asked if I’d like him to send it to me!
+The handler told me he has a letter in his hands for me from my South Korean birth mother and asked if I’d like him to send it to me!
 I was shocked at first—but very shortly thereafter, I recovered and told him that I absolutely was interested in receiving mail from her.
+I would eventually be meeting my South Korean birth mother

 My entire life was spent knowing that my brother and I were adopted from an orphanage in South Korea, though the circumstances surrounding our adoption were completely unknown.
 As it was recorded in our very thin file, we were dropped off and left there with no information.
 The orphanage didn’t even know our names or birthdays.